deathbreakfast/dev-cluster/README.md

     task init
     ```

+2. Choose between `k3s` or `k0s` for your Kubernetes distribution and fillout the appropriate vars in `bootstrap/vars/config.yaml`

-2. Setup Age private / public key
+3. Setup Age private / public key

     📍 _Using [SOPS](https://github.com/getsops/sops) with [Age](https://github.com/FiloSottile/age) allows us to encrypt secrets and use them in Ansible and Flux._

-    2a.
+    3a.
 Create a Age private / public key (this file is gitignored)

       ```sh
-      age-keygen -o age.key
+      task sops:age-keygen
       ```

-    2b.
+    3b.
 Fill out the appropriate vars in `bootstrap/vars/config.yaml`

-3. Create Cloudflare API Token
+4. Create Cloudflare API Token

     📍 _To use `cert-manager` with the Cloudflare DNS challenge you will need to create a API Token._

-   3a.
+   4a.
 Head over to Cloudflare and create a API Token by going [here](https://dash.cloudflare.com/profile/api-tokens).

-   3b.
+   4b.
 Under the `API Tokens` section click the blue `Create Token` button.

-   3c.
+   4c.
 Click the blue `Use template` button for the `Edit zone DNS` template.

-   3d.
+   4d.
 Name your token something like `home-kubernetes`

-   3e.
+   4e.
 Under `Permissions`, click `+ Add More` and add each permission below:

     ```text
     Zone - DNS - Edit
     Account - Cloudflare Tunnel - Read
     ```

-   3f.
+   4f.
 Limit the permissions to a specific account and zone resources.

-   3g.
+   4g.
 Fill out the appropriate vars in `bootstrap/vars/config.yaml`

-4. Create Cloudflare Tunnel
+5. Create Cloudflare Tunnel

     📍 _To expose services to the internet you will need to create a [Cloudflare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/)._

-    4a.
+    5a.
 Authenticate cloudflared to your domain

       ```sh
       cloudflared tunnel login
       ```

-    4b.
+    5b.
 Create the tunnel

       ```sh
       cloudflared tunnel create k8s
       ```

-    4c.
+    5c.
 In the `~/.cloudflared` directory there will be a json file with details you need.
 Ignore the `cert.pem` file.

-    4d.
+    5d.
 Fill out the appropriate vars in `bootstrap/vars/config.yaml`

-5. Complete filling out the rest of the `bootstrap/vars/config.yaml` configuration file.
+6. Complete filling out the rest of the `bootstrap/vars/config.yaml` configuration file.

-    5a.
+    6a.
 Ensure `bootstrap_acme_production_enabled` is set to `false`.

-    5b.
+    6b.
 [Optional] Update `bootstrap/vars/addons.yaml` and enable applications you would like included.

-6. Once done run the following command which will verify and generate all the files needed to continue.
+7. Once done run the following command which will verify and generate all the files needed to continue.

     ```sh
     task configure